rickyspaceguy/SSMtool/README.md

 Tested on MATLAB R2016b.

-1) After you unzipped the files to mydir, put the Current Directory in Matlab to mydir.
+1) After you unzipped the files to mydir, put the Current Directory in MATLAB to mydir.

-2) In the Matlab command prompt, type “SSM” to open the graphical user interface.
+2) In the MATLAB command prompt, type “SSM” to open the graphical user interface.